Skip to Content

 • A typical CT scan usually takes between 10 and 30 minutes, depending on if the scan needs a contrast dye.

-• Results may take 24 hours or longer, as a radiologist has to review and parse the image.
+• Results may take 24 hours or longer, as a radiologist has to review and analyze the image.

 • Patients lie on a table that moves in and out of a ring-shaped scanner during the quiet imaging scan procedure.